Knife Steels

 High-Alloy Steels

-High-alloy steels are considered semi-stainless and generally give better edge retention than carbon steel.
+High-alloy steels are considered semi-stainless and generally give better edge retention than Carbon steel.
 I like using them for those reasons and when you need a darker final finish like a stonewash.
 They have been known to be difficult to sharpen.

 D2 / K110